What is assessment?

 You must always remain objective, i.e. by making a decision based on your learner’s competence towards set criteria.
 You should not be subjective, i.e. by making a decision based on your own opinions or other factors such as your learner’s personality.
 When making a decision, you will need to base it on everything you have assessed.
 If you are observing a learner’s skills, you could follow this up by asking questions to check their knowledge and understanding.

 You may find, when assessing, that your learner hasn’t achieved everything they should have.
-You need to base your decision on all the information and evidence available to you at the time.
-If your learner has not met all the requirements, you need to give constructive feedback, discuss any inconsistencies or gaps, and give advice on what they should do next.
+You will need to base your decision on all the information and evidence available to you at the time.
+If your learner has not met all the requirements, you need to give constructive feedback; discuss any inconsistencies or gaps; and give advice on what they should do next.
 If your learner disagrees with the assessment process or your decision, they are entitled to follow your organisation’s appeals procedure.
 Don’t get too engrossed with your administrative work or form filling when making a decision, that you forget to inform your learner what they have achieved.

 Feedback can be given informally, for example during a discussion, or formally after an assessment activity.
 Feedback can be verbal or written depending upon the type of assessment you have carried out.
 If you are with your learners, for example, observing an activity, you can give verbal feedback immediately (but do keep written records too).
 If you are assessing work which has been handed in for marking, you can give written feedback later.
 Written feedback can involve providing it electronically.